 What is a scavenger hunt?

-How can I use a scavenger hunt at work?
+How can I use a virtual scavenger hunt at work?

 Scavenger hunt team building ideas